 4. Experience a spiritual summer solstice

-Orkney’s historic and spiritual heritage dates back over 5,000 years and on these islands you’ll find some of the best–preserved Neolithic monuments in Europe, especially significant in 2017, Scotland’s Year of History, Heritage and Archaeology.
+Orkney’s historic and spiritual heritage dates back over 5,000 years and on these islands you’ll find some of the best–preserved Neolithic monuments in Europe.
 Midsummer and the summer solstice on 21 June is one of the best times to experience the mystical qualities of the Heart of Neolithic Orkney UNESCO World Heritage sites.

-Alternatively, step back in time during the summer solstice and explore other fascinating historic sites on our islands.
+Alternatively, step back in time during the summer solstice and explore other fascinating historic sites on Scotland’s islands.